 Upper Arms: Measure the fullest part of the arms above your elbows.
 Keep your arms straight and don’t close your fist.
 Just stand in a normal posture.

-Tip: When you’re dieting, don’t take body measurements on daily basis.
-Instead, measure your body parts on weekly basis and compare recent measurements with the previous results.
+Tip: When you’re dieting, don’t take body measurements on a daily basis.
+Instead, measure your body parts on a weekly basis and compare recent measurements with the previous results.

 How to take body measurements for fitness: